The project configuration file should be located in the top-level directory of the project's Git repository. We suggest naming it

 Below, you'll also find some general information on how to configure a project.

-By default, all directories under the project root are scanned for Garden modules, and all files in the same directory as a module configuration file are included as source files for that module.
-Sometimes, you need more granular control over the context, not least if you have multiple modules in the same directory.
+By default, all directories under the project root are scanned for Garden actions.
+Depending on the action kind and type, files in the same directory as the action configuration file might be included as source files for that action.
+Often, you need more granular control over the context, not least if you have multiple actions in the same directory.

 Garden provides three different ways to achieve this:

-By default, all directories under the project root are scanned for Garden modules, except those matching your ignore files.
-You may want to limit the scope, for example if you only want certain modules as part of a project, or if all your modules are contained in a single directory (in which case it is more efficient to scan only that directory).
+By default, all directories under the project root are scanned for Garden actions, except those matching your ignore files.
+You may want to limit the scope, for example if you only want certain actions as part of a project, or if all your actions are contained in a single directory (in which case it is more efficient to scan only that directory).

-modules.exclude fields are a simple way to explicitly specify which directories should be scanned for modules.
+scan.excludefields are a simple way to explicitly specify which directories should be scanned for actions.
 They both accept a list of POSIX-style paths or globs.
 For example: